vicdubbeld/excel-automation/README.md

 * TA Template integration
 * Update invite count
 * Create new columns for converted strings.
 Do not overwrite current data.
-* Create dynamic file name to optimize function.
+* Create dynamic file name to pass through as function argument.